mitjanikolaus/childes-communicative-feedback/README.md

 ## Data

 ### CHILDES corpora
-All CHILDES corpora listed in 'preprocess.py' need to be downloaded from the [CHILDES database](https://childes.talkbank.org/) and extracted to `~/data/CHILDES/`.
+All English CHILDES corpora need to be downloaded from the [CHILDES database](https://childes.talkbank.org/) and extracted to `~/data/CHILDES/`.

-The following corpora were considered in the analyses:
-Bernstein, Bloom, Braunwald, Brent, Edinburgh, Gleason, MPI-EVA-Manchester, MacWhinney, McCune, McMillan, Nelson, NewmanRatner, Peters, Providence, Rollins, Sachs, Snow, Soderstrom, Thomas, Tommerdahl, VanHouten, Weist

 ## Preprocessing